Nont18/community-webapp/README.md

     Admin :
         - Can delete any posts
         - Can delete user from the system
+        - Can see user's statistic from register in system
+        - Can see number of user, email, username from Admin page
         - have user management page
         - Add some data to community